 Writing, Communication, and Leadership for the Common Good: Creating Change

 Who are the new social entrepreneurs and how do they create change?
 This program will explore how individuals, organizations, and communities create lasting change through the stories they tell and the messages they share.
-A strong emphasis will be on how to write and communicate effectively.
-Additionally, the program will explore leadership models, styles, and skills.
-Students will meet nonprofit leaders, social entrepreneurs, fundraisers, and philanthropists in our community and learn how and why they give back.
-The program will explore a number of questions including: what are the challenges of doing the right thing, and how do change-makers move beyond good intentions, or burnout, to take effective action?
-What about the funding of non-profit organizations, government agencies, private businesses, or foundations?
+Students will combine individual study projects and independent learning with a strong learning community.
+Learning from community leaders, they will explore a number of questions, including: what are the challenges of doing the right thing and moving beyond good intentions to take effect action?
+What are the different roles of non-profit organizations, government agencies, private businesses, or foundations?
 How are non-profit organizations, higher education, or other causes funded?
-How do individuals, families, organizations, and communities—in diverse cultures and societies—build systems of community service, altruism, and gift giving?
-What are the stories of peoples’ lives in the context of which they work, live, and give back?
+How do individuals, families, organizations, and communities—in diverse cultures and societies—build systems of service, altruism, and gift giving?
 What does it take to cultivate lives of service, meaningful work, and reciprocity in private, public, or non-profit organizations, or during times of challenge and change?

-Through a rigorous course of study, students will develop habits of critical reading, writing, analysis, and reflection to apply to their personal and professional lives.
-Through a variety of workshops and assignments, they will practice the art and craft of writing and communication as they develop essays and a feature article, conduct interviews, and create an oral and visual presentation.
-Through workshops, they will develop basic skills and techniques of editing, writing style and usage, business writing, persuasive writing, grant-writing, creative non-fiction, storytelling, and giving effective presentations.
-They will cultivate their leadership style and identify what motivates them.
-They will learn from guest speakers, experts in the field, and community leaders, and will have opportunities to participate in oral history/community research projects and assess philanthropic and nonprofit organizations.
+Through a rigorous course of study, students will develop habits of organization, critical reading, writing, analysis, and reflection that they can apply to their personal and professional lives.
+Through a variety of workshops and assignments, they will practice the art and craft of writing and communication.
+They will develop skills and techniques of editing, writing style and usage, business writing, persuasive writing, grant-writing, feature articles, creative non-fiction, storytelling, and giving effective presentations.
+They will cultivate various leadership styles and identify what motivates themselves and others.
+As they learn from experts and community leaders, they will have opportunities to participate in oral history and community research projects and to assess government, philanthropic and nonprofit organizations.

-Students will apply these skills to an 8-credit independent study project as they work individually or in groups.
-Projects can include developing a series of articles towards publication, grant writing, research, media presentations, or can contribute to an oral history/community research project.
-Projects can also involve in-depth analysis of nonprofit business organizational models, social entrepreneurs who are making change, the funding of higher education, the arts or sciences, the role of funding through government or private organizations, social or environmental sustainability, or other issues.
+Students will apply these skills, individually or in groups, to substantial independent study projects or internships.
+Projects can include developing a series of articles towards publication, grant writing, community research, media presentations, or creative projects.
+They can also include in-depth research and analysis of: nonprofit or business organizational models, social entrepreneurs who are making change, the funding of higher education, the arts or sciences, the role of funding through government or private organizations, social or environmental sustainability, or other issues.

 Fields of Studybusiness and management communication community studies leadership studies writing